ed22699/Obsidian/Books/Object Types.md

 	- type must be hashable and hence equatable
 	- `let set : Set<Int> = [1, 2, 3, 4, 5]`
 	- can be a quick way of uniquing the array as sets do not add duplicates so turning a set to an array will create this unique array
+	- you can also filter sets in a venn diagram type way
 ```swift
 let arr = [1,2,1,4,3,5,3,5]
 let set = Set(arr)
 let arr2 = Array(set) // [5, 2, 3, 1, 4]
 ```
+- orderedSet and orderedDictionary
+	- array plus hash table, elements must be unique unlike an array